All posts by happyholistichealth

 The use of some medications and drugs may also affect sleep.

-• Alcohol for instance may help you fall asleep initially but generally leads to waking up through the night.
+• Alcohol may help you fall asleep initially but generally leads to waking up through the night.

-• Too much caffeine is well known as a cause of insomnia, especially when it is drunk later in the day.
+• Too much caffeine is a well-known cause of insomnia, especially when it is drunk later in the day.

-• There are a number of medications, including cold medicines and diet pills that can cause poor sleep.
-Be very careful about self-prescribing unless you know exactly what the effects of what you are taking are, as some herbs and supplements can lead to insomnia.
+• A number of medications, including cold medicines and diet pills can cause poor sleep.
+Be very careful about self-prescribing unless you know exactly the effects of whatever you are taking.
+Some herbs and supplements can lead to insomnia.

-• Heavy smoking can be a problem.
+• Heavy smoking can be a problem for sleep.

 • If you take sleeping pills regularly it is easy to become used to them, so they stop working as well as they did initially.

-In addition to lifestyle habits there are a number of other physical, social, and mental health issues that can affect sleep patterns, including: anxiety disorders, Bipolar Disorder, certain medical conditions such as thyroid disease, feeling sad or depressed, physical pain or discomfort, stress whether it is short-term or long-term.
+In addition to lifestyle habits there are a number of other physical, social, and mental health issues that can affect sleep patterns, including: anxiety disorders, bipolar disorder, certain medical conditions such as thyroid disease, feeling sad or depressed, physical pain or discomfort, stress whether it is short-term or long-term.

 CIRCADIAN RHYTHMS